Core Beliefs

 - Women/men can’t be trusted.

-just feels too obvious to bother repeating.
+feels too obvious to bother repeating.
 It typically might take a week.
-If
+If nothing happens

-more specific.
-You are trying to bite off too big a chunk of your programming at
+You are trying to bite off too big a chunk of your programming at once.
+The alternative

 The Laws Governing Core Beliefs

-and carefully retains any supporting evidence for the belief.
-You will always
+any counter evidence and carefully retains any supporting evidence for the belief.
+You

 simultaneously trying to prove to yourself that it is true.
 There are three laws